GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 ![Transducer and fittings](https://github.com/GAGGIUINO/gaggiuino.github.io/assets/117388662/78d801f3-9c4f-4c17-8105-74e32711af09 ':size=500')

-Cut the insulated tubing in between the pump and boiler, nearer to the boiler but high enough so the T is mostly vertical, not horizontal.
+Cut the tubing in between the pump and boiler, nearer to the boiler but high enough so the T is mostly vertical, not horizontal.
 Attach the push-to-connect T fitting.

 > [!Tip]
 > Make sure the tubing is cut straight and fully engaged on the fittings or it may not seal.
 The push-to-connect fitting has a ring of teeth and then an o-ring - the tubing must be fully inserted through both.
 It can be helpful to use a grip aid such as silicone tape or a rubber glove to grip the tubing and push it in.